ytmytm/c128-mmu-256k-exp/README.md

 - `/RAMCAS0` and `/RAMCAS1` (output to old RAM, U9 board)
 - `/RAMCAS2` and `/RAMCAS3` (output to new RAM)

 The original document calls for desoldering U9 and soldering some wires to the board and raised legs.
 However it's much more convenient to raise one leg of R29 and R30 and tie there.
-In case you really want to go with connecting to U9 please keep in mind that signals are connected to different pins on C128(D) and C128DCR.
+In case you really want to go with connecting to U9 please keep in mind that the same signals are connected to different pins on C128(D) and C128DCR.

-I remembered that I had stumbled on a mistake in the original documentation, I just didn't left for myself enough information what it was.
-This is why I started with TTL version to duplicate exactly the reference design.

 ### Design correction

+I remembered that I had stumbled on a mistake in the original documentation, I just didn't leave for myself enough information what it was.
+This is why I started with TTL version to duplicate exactly the reference design and understand how it works.

+The problem is with IC7 (74LS02) connection to IC8 (4066).
+IC8 (4066) pins 6 (E3) and 12 (E4) were swapped on the original schematic and in the description.
+Fortunately the authors described not only the circuit but also the theory of operation.
 To make it work as described in section 3.1.1:

 > pass D7 into D6 of new MMU, except for $D505 (then pass D6 as D6)

-Pin numbers for IC8 (4066) 6 (E3) and 12 (E4) were swapped in the original schematic.
-IC8 pin 6 has to be connected to IC7 pin 3 (NAND output) and IC8 pin 12 has to be connected to IC7 pins 1 and 2 (NAND input) and IC6 pin 10 (/O5).
+IC8 pin 6 has to be connected to IC7 pin 3 (NAND output) and IC8 pin 12 has to be connected to IC7 pins 1 and 2 (NAND input) and IC6 (74LS138) pin 10 (/O5).

-Note that the problem occurs only in PS/PDF/HTML documentation.
-The TXT version was correct.
+Documentation in PS/PDF/HTML format has this problem.
+TXT version has correct ASCII drawing of the schematic, but the same mistake in description.

-[Corrected schematic is here.](c128-mmu-exp-ttl/plots/c128-mmu-exp.pdf).
-PCB design was not tested, there is no way to make it fit into C128DCR and stil be within cheap 10x10cm board size.
+[Corrected schematic is here](c128-mmu-exp-ttl/plots/c128-mmu-exp.pdf).
+This PCB design was not tested - I never meant to build it.
+There is no way to make it fit into C128DCR and keep dimensions within cheap 10x10cm board size.

 ## GAL project